Volunteering in Sri Lanka

 About Sri Lanka

 The nation has faced a number of significant recent challenges.
 The Boxing Day Tsunami in 2004 led to 35,000 people losing their lives along with the destruction of homes and businesses, and the 2019 Easter Sunday bombings also had huge impact on the country's economy and tourism.
+More recently, the COVID-19 pandemic and related economic and political dynamics have resulted in the country facing major challenges.
+These have impacted foreign exchange reserves and the availability of many essential items including fuel, gas, medicines and foods.

 Australian volunteers in Sri Lanka